 Below is a high-level summary of our four-step approach to plan your AIDC implementation.
 It is important to establish a baseline during Step 1 to assess the current operational process and understand the technology integration options with your ERP or warehouse management system.
 A key feature of the approach is to pilot the solution in a small subset of your operation and review the results of the pilot against the assessment baseline so you can refine and adjust.
 Our consultants can help mitigate the risk that the solution does not achieve the expected benefits and there are no unintended operational consequences (e.g., ID tags not standing up to environmental conditions, data access points not positioned or capable for efficient data transmission).

 |Step 1: Assess

 |Step 3: Monitor Results and Adjust

 |Step 4: Implementation

-AIDC technologies are now a staple in efficient supply chain operations after a half century of adoption and improvements.
-Warehouses without AIDC tend to be more expensive and less efficient relative to their industry peers, especially if they are manual and paper intensive.
+AIDC technologies are now a staple in efficient supply chain operations after a half-century of adoption and improvements.
+Warehouses without AIDC tend to be more expensive and less efficient than their industry peers, especially if they are manual and paper-intensive.
 With each passing day, materials management operations that are not adopting these solutions are being left behind, and equally as important, they are not preparing for the future capabilities that IoT provides.
-To determine the best way to implement AIDC, executives must consider the right technology for their organization, their needs, and their unique set of circumstances.
-ScottMadden can help—our approach is coordinated and relies on understanding your current baseline, setting up a pilot, and refining the solution to achieve the results you desire.
+To determine the best way to implement AIDC, executives must consider the right technology for their organization, needs, and unique circumstances.
+ScottMadden can help—our approach is coordinated and relies on understanding your current baseline, setting up a pilot, and refining the solution to achieve desired results.